Fritz Dinger: Operation Barbarossa

 On 22 June the Geschwader crossed into Soviet airspace in support of Operation Barbarossa, the invasion of the Soviet Union which opened the Eastern Front.

 Following aerial combat on 5 October 1941, Dinger made a forced landing in his Messerschmitt Bf 109 F-4 (Werknummer 7187—factory number) at Sologubovka, located 70 km southeast of Saint Petersburg.
 That day, his unit had flown its final missions in the area of Shlisselburg.
 The Gruppe then relocated to the Western Front where it arrived at Leeuwarden in the Netherlands on 12 October.
 While based at Leeuwarden, Dinger claimed his twelfth aerial victory when he shot down a RAF Bristol Blenheim bomber on 27 October.
 On 2 December 1941, II.
 Gruppe moved to the Mediterranean theater and where then based at Comiso airfield during the siege of Malta.

 Squadron leader and death

 In October 1942, Dinger was transferred to take command of 4.
 Staffel of JG 53.
 He succeeded Oberleutnant Wilhelm Hobirk who had led the Staffel for two months after its former commander, Oberleutnant Gerhard Michalski had been transferred in August.
+Dinger was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 23 December 1942 for 49 aerial victories claimed.

 On an early morning mission flown on 27 July 1943, Dinger claimed his 67th aerial victory.
 Following this mission, the airfield at Scalea came under an Allied bombing attack.
 Dinger was hit in the back of his head by shrapnel, killing him instantly.
 In consequence, Hauptmann Willi Krauss replaced him as commander of 4.
 Staffel.